The ATO can issue a Director Penalty Notice (DPN) to recover a company’s unpaid PAYG Tax, GST and superannuation from a company’s directors.

 Old and New Directors

-The ATO can issue a Director Penalty Notice to a director who was a director at the time when unpaid PAYG Tax or superannuation was incurred, but who has subsequently resigned.
+The ATO can issue a DPN to a director who was a director at the time when unpaid PAYG Tax or superannuation was incurred, but who has subsequently resigned.
+Therefore, resigning as a director will not get you off the hook for potential DPN exposure.

-The ATO can also issue a Director Penalty Notice to an incoming new director.
+The ATO can also issue a DPN to an incoming new director.
 Whilst the director is liable immediately the ATO cannot issue a notice until the director has been in office for more than 30 days.

 Defences to Claims by the ATO Under Director Penalty Notices

-A company’s director will have a defence to a claim by the ATO under a Director Penalty Notice if they can establish that:
+A company’s director will have a defence to a claim by the ATO under a DPN if they can establish that:

-- Due to illness or another acceptable reason, they were not managing the company at the time the relevant time.
+- Due to illness or another acceptable reason, they were not managing the company at the relevant time.

 - They took all reasonable steps to ensure the company paid PAYG Tax, GST or superannuation.